 What are the requirements to become an au pair in France and what does the process consists of?
 Which documents do you need and what exactly are you going to do?
 In short, how do you become an au pair in France?
-All questions that we answer in this blog.
-Read on quick!

 On your day off, take a nice walk through the soothing nature or enjoy a croissant and coffee in a café.
 An au pair stay in France sounds like the dream!